GustavePate/gustavepate.github.io/_posts/2013-07-22-vim-cheat-sheet.md

 # Moves (adjectives)

-These can be applied to previously definend actions
+These can be applied to previously defined actions

 * `s` sentence
 * `w` next word